Anderson Localization and Swing Mobility Edge in Curved Spacetime: Phase Separation

-\emph{Phase Separation.}---An analytical expression of mobility edge for the AAH model with constant hopping strength ($J_{j}=J$) can be obtianed by Avila's global theorem~\cite{AAvila2015}, but this method dose not work for a general $J_{j}$.
-We here propose a method of segmentation to explore the localization properties of CST-AAH model.
-Cases of two, four and N-1 segments are considered in a stepwise way, so as to gradually approach the real CST-AAH model (see SM~\cite{supplement} for details).
-Based on the known critical point of the phase transition in the flat spacetime AAH model, we solve approximately the CST-AAH model.
+Although the analytical expression of mobility edge for the AAH model with constant hopping strength ($J_{j}=J$) can be obtained by Avila's global theorem~\cite{AAvila2015}, the method does not work for a general $J_{j}$ in CST.
+Here, we propose a brand new method of segmentation to explore the localization properties of CST-AAH model.
+By considering a chain composed of two subchains, four subchains and N-1 subchians, we eventually approximate to the extreme case: CST-AAH chain (see Appendix~\ref{APB} for details).
+Based on the known critical point of the phase transition in the flat standard AAH model, we analytically solve the CST-AAH model.
 The results show that the phase separation will occur, which divides the whole AAH chain into two parts (the localized and the extended) with a clear boundary in between.
-As shown in SM~\cite{supplement}, the analytical expression of phase separation's critical site $j_c$ can be obtained as
+As shown in Appendix~\ref{C1}, the analytical expression of phase separation's critical site $j_c$ can be obtained as

-Here $\lfloor*\rfloor$ denotes floor function, which is defined to round down the number inside the function to an integer.
+Here $\lfloor...\rfloor$ denotes floor function, which is defined to round down the number inside the function to an integer.
 When $\sigma=0$, the system reduces to the case of flat spacetime, and the expression Eq.~\eqref{jc} becomes $j_{c}=\left\lfloor \left(\frac{\lambda}{2J}\right)^{\infty}(N-1) \right\rfloor$.
-One can see that as $\lambda$ increases, the system will exhibit extended ($0<\frac{\lambda}{2J}<1$) and localized ($\frac{\lambda}{2J}>1$) phase.
-Before (after) $\lambda$ exceeds the threshold value $\lambda=2J$, $j_c=0$ ($j_c=\infty$), which indicates no coexistent localized and extended phases.
-That is to say, the system can only be of a pure extended or a pure localized state, which is consistent with the previous studies~\cite{supplement}.
-Meanwhile, when spacetime is infinitely curved ($\sigma=\infty$), we learn from the expression that the boundary of phase separation is always at the rightmost end of the chain, and then the whole chain of the system exhibits the localized phase, which is quite in line with our knowledge: infinitely curved spacetime means completely frozen hopping in the whole chain.
+One can see that as $\lambda$ increases, the whole system will exhibit extended phase ($0<\frac{\lambda}{2J}<1$) first and then localized ($\frac{\lambda}{2J}>1$) phase.
+Before and after the threshold value $\lambda=2J$, the critical site $j_c=0$ and $j_c=\infty$, which indicates no coexistent localized and extended phases.
+That is to say, the system can only be of a pure extended or a pure localized state, which is consistent with what we knew previously on standard AAH chain (Appendix~\ref{C1}).
+Considering the opposite extreme case, when spacetime is infinitely curved ($\sigma=\infty$), one can get $j_{c}=\left\lfloor (N-1) \right\rfloor$.
+One can learn from the expression that the boundary of phase separation is always at the rightmost end of the chain, and then the whole chain of the system exhibits the localized phase, which is quite in line with our knowledge: infinitely curved spacetime means everything frozen.

-The corresponding wavepacket dynamics can effectively reflect properties of spacetime.
+Wavepacket dynamics is a very effective way to reflect the CST properties~\cite{AWeststrom2017,YKedem2020,CMorice2021}.
 One can consider a general Gaussian function as the initial state, i.e.,